mg979/vim-yanktools/README.md

     call yanktools#init#maps()

-Any option you change, should be put BEFORE you call this function.
+Any option you change, should be put __before__ you call this function.

 Only after having initialized the mappings, you should set your own remaps (such as `nmap Y y$`), so that they will work with the new functions.